10 Best Project Software for Mac Users in 2024

 Cons

-• Free plan limits: Overall, ClickUp’s free plan is extremely limited compared to other options.
+• Free plan limits: Overall, ClickUp’s free plan is limited compared to other options.

 • Integration reauthorization: From time to time, users may need to reauthorize integration connections.